core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

 It then sends the message unreliably on the radio
 (it may be sent reliably, especially when the peer set the C bit before).
 After a CoAP-unreliable message, the sender may send more CoAP-unreliable messages.
-It should avoid sending multiple messages in the same connection event.
+It should avoid sending multiple messages in the same connection event (because the peer's BLE stack would be likely to not pass on the earlier message).

 To send a message reliably in terms of CoAP transmission, a sender sets its latest Message ID in the M bit, sets C to 1, and populates the remaining bits per the rules above.